 Kim Guise will be awarded the Bron Iris Award.
 The Iris Award, named after the Greek

 mythological figure Iris is given to a person who has demonstrated a commitment to the promotion of female creators and their screen-based works either through curating or programming or through print and online media sources.
 Kim Guise is the Director of Local Content at TELUS and the Executive in Charge of Production for TELUS Original Programming.

-Arielle Boisvert will be presented with the Finalé Post Production Honoured Friend
+Arielle Boisvert is the recipient of the Finalé Post Production Honour Friend Award.

 Jody Wilson will receive the Matrix Image Award.
-The Image Award is awarded to a director, writer, editor or director of photography of an outstanding short work that shows production excellence or a unique, visionary approach.
+The Image Award is for director, writer, editor, or director of photography of an outstanding short work that shows production excellence.
+A unique, visionary approach.
 Jody Wilson is a writer, director, and producer with a background in visual effects, she’s currently in development on her first feature film and series based on her award-winning short, Indigo.

 Anaïsa Visser is the recipient of the Encore Newcomer Award.
 The Newcomer Award

 recognizes a new artist or technician.
 Including one who is shifting from one career to another (i.e. from an actor to a director) whose first few works have laid the foundation for an inspiring new career.
 Filmmaker and storyteller Anaïsa Visser were the 2017 Vancouver Mayor’s Arts Award for Emerging Artist in Film and Media.
 Her script, Send Us Smokes, won the Hot Shot Shorts contest in 2016, and went on to be screened at the Vancouver International Women in Film Festival and the Vancouver Short Film Festival in 2018.

 Amanda Burke is the recipient of the Troika Sharon Gibbon Award.